 Program-specific household factors may be utilized on the basis of sufficiently validated program evaluations.

+When Household type is unknown, a value of 96.5% may be used as a weighted average of 90% SF and 10% MF (96.5% = 100%*90% + 65%*10%) based on the PY8 split communicated by Navigant as part of the current evaluation.

 As a function of the method for determining savings impact of these devices, in-service rate effects are already incorporated into the savings value for heating_reduction above.